 ELIZABETH SHAUGHNESSY (1937 - present): This former Irish Women's Chess Champion and Women's Olympic Chess Team member started the Berkeley 'Chess in the Schools' project in 1982.
-Her concept was to hire strong local players, who were also good teachers, and have them teach chess in the schools; the non-profit program was funded by the parents, as well as donations.
+Her concept was to hire strong local players, who were also good teachers, and have them teach chess in the schools; the non-profit program was funded by the parents, as well as by donations.
 She invented this program model.
 Since then her program has grown to hundreds of schools and tens of thousands of alumni; which include several GMs and IMs.
 She has the largest such school in Northern California.
 Such was her success (and her political acumen), that she was elected to the Berkeley School Board and served very successfully as its President.
 She was also the president of Cal Chess for several years.
-In 2010 her Berkeley Chess School received the educator of the year award from the USCF; and another in 2011.
+In 2010 her Berkeley Chess School received the educator of the year award; and another in 2011.
 Among the Berkeley Chess School alumni are a world champion under 18, GMs, IMs, FMs and many State and National Champions.